Azores Remote Stay

 Natural geothermal fumaroles

 The famous boiling mud pools and fumaroles at the edge of Furnas lake.
-Not for swimming — but extraordinary to witness.
-Locals cook cozido das Furnas here.
+Not for swimming — but extraordinary to witness up close.
+Locals cook cozido das Furnas buried in the ground here.

 Temperature98°C (boiling)